 Sewer lines were initially added into the City's urban canyons to utilize gravity flow to transport sewage to the west for treatment.
-Historically, these sewer lines and manholes have had limited cleaning due to unmaintained access paths to these facilities.
-As a result sewer spills have occurred within urban canyons over the years.
-The City's Long-Term Canyon Sewer Maintenance Program, sewer lines in the City's canyons were evaluated for long-term maintenance access needs.
-Council Policies 400-13 and 400-14 further identifies the need to provide maintenance access in order to reduce the potential for spills and to evaluate the potential redirection of sewer flow out of the canyons and into streets and other accessible locations.
+Under the City's Long-Term Canyon Sewer Maintenance Program sewer lines in the City's canyons were evaluated for long-term maintenance access needs.
+Council Policies 400-13 and 400-14 were adopted to further identify the need to provide maintenance access in order to reduce the potential for spills and to evaluate the potential redirection of sewer flow out of the canyons and into streets and other accessible locations.